 1. Adam and Eve Double Bottom

-Adam and Eve double bottoms are formed in a downtrend and create two bottoms before the price moves upward – the first bottom is a shape of a V (Adam) a peak at the support line while the second bottom is in a shape of a U (Eve).
+Adam and Eve double bottoms are formed in a downtrend and create two bottoms before the price moves upward – the first bottom is the shape of a V (Adam) a peak at the support line while the second bottom is in the shape of a U (Eve).

 2. Adam and Eve Double Top

 The Adam and Eve double top is formed during an uptrend and makes two tops before the bearish reversal – the first is in the shape of an upside V (Adam), and the second is in the shape of an upside U (Eve).

 How to Identify the Adam and Eve Chart Pattern in Trading?

 As mentioned, the Adam and Eve has a pretty clear price formation.
 It has two peaks or bottoms but the shape of each price peak or bottom is formed differently.
 Let’s see and example.

 In the chart below, you can see the Adam and Eve double-bottom pattern.

 As you can see, the first low level has one bottom price while the second wave has several bottoms with a round shape of the U letter.
 Now, once the price breaks above the neckline level, it immediately rises to start a new bullish movement.

 Note that Bulkowski suggested a high volume of supplies during the Adam formation for the bullish Adam and Eve pattern (and vice versa for the bearish pattern).
 This means that when volume increases around these levels, the trading signal is much more accurate.

 With the above in mind, here are some crucial factors that will help you identify the Adam and Eve pattern.